curtisbarnard/BANKI/BANKI.md

 	- **Use:**
 	- **Example:**
 	- **Source:**
-- [ ] Why would you use something like the load event?
+- [ ] Why would you use something like the `load` event?
 Does this event have disadvantages?
-Do you know a ny alternatives, and why would you use those?
+Do you know any alternatives, and why would you use those?
 	- **Explanation:**
 	- **Use:**
 	- **Example:**